ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-asia.md

 pod "mysql-client" deleted
 </code></pre>

-## Setting-up Wordpress
+### Setting-up Wordpress

 Now we have set up the database, we can deploy Wordpress on the Kubernetes cluster.
-We are following a similar process than in our [Installing Wordpress](../installing-wordpress) tutorial, but adapting it to use an external database.
+We are following a similar process as in our [Installing Wordpress](../installing-wordpress) tutorial, but adapting it to use an external database.

-### PUsing the Wordpress Helm chart
+#### Using the Wordpress Helm chart

 For this tutorial we are using the [Wordpress Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress){.external} found on [Bitnami repository](https://github.com/bitnami/charts/).
 The chart is fully configurable, but we will only need to tweak the external database parameters:

 ```
 mariadb.enabled
 externalDatabase.host